NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Acid Spray Fountain.md

   - name: ""

   - name: "Fountain Activation"
-    desc: "`pf2:r` **Trigger** A creature steps on a pressure pad.\n**Effect** The trap makes an acid spray Strike against a random creature in the room, although the initial damage is reduced by 8 as the acid eats through the concealing boxes.
+    desc: "`pf2:r` **Trigger** A creature steps on a pressure pad.\n* * *\n\n**Effect** The trap makes an acid spray Strike against a random creature in the room, although the initial damage is reduced by 8 as the acid eats through the concealing boxes.
 The trap then rolls initiative."
   - name: "Melee"
     desc: "Acid Spray +14 () No MAP applies to strikes made by acid spray attacks"